-Drugs that most commonly cause this disorder are older neuroleptics, including:
+Drugs that most commonly cause this disorder are older neuroleptics or antipsychotics, including:

 - Chlorpromazine (Thorazine or Largactil)

 - Haloperidol (Haldol)

 - Trifluoperazine (Stelazine or Stelbid)